Voltage VBC Mission Statement:

 Missing Practices: If the player misses practice, that player will not play in the next match tournament or the entire tournament.

-Attitude: Players must have a good attitude with the coaches.
-If a player has a bad attitude with the coaches or with the team, the player will be released from the practice and may not be able to attend the following tournament.
+Attitude: Players must have a good attitude with the coaches and teammates, it will be no tolerance for player with bad attitude, the player will be released from practice and may not be able to attend the following tournament with no exceptions.

 Judgment and Criticism: Players should not judge, blame, or criticize their teammates or coaches.
 Players must keep a positive character and fellowship with their teammates as well as all other athletes.